cjunkermeier/greenwood/README.md

-# greenwood
+# Greenwood
 A library for creating molecular models and processing molecular dynamics simulations.

 Better documentation is fourthcoming.

-##Example of how to create a box of 35 DCAH molecules at a density of 0.25 g/ml.
+###Example of how to create a box of 35 DCAH molecules at a density of 0.25 g/ml.

+First load the needed name spaces.
 <pre><code>
 (require '[greenwood.solution :as gsol])
 (require '[greenwood.xyz :as gxyz])